Cynthia Rimsky: Early literary career

-In 2017, Rimsky won both the Santiago Municipal Literature Award and the Prize for Best Published Literary Works for her novel El futuro es un lugar extraño ("The Future is a Strange Place").
-In 2023, she received the Prize for Best Published Literary Works again, this time for her novel Yomurí.
+In 2017, she won both the Santiago Municipal Literature Award and Chile's Prize for Best Published Literary Works for El futuro es un lugar extraño ("The Future Is a Strange Place").
+She won the Santiago Municipal Literature Award again in 2021 for La revolución a dedo, and the Prize for Best Published Literary Works a second time in 2023 for her novel Yomurí.